jpabdou/TEM-MoS2-vision-ML/README.md

-This was a side project I started in 2021 in which I used molybdenum disulfide (MoS2) transmission electron microscopy (TEM) data at two magnification levels (500,000x and 200,000x) from my work to identify the nanostructure of MoS2 using the FastAI dataloader and unet_learner classes.
-MoS2 under certain reaction conditions forms aligned vertical nanosturcturs as shown in the image below with one example of such nanostructure marked in red.
+This was a side project I started in 2021 in which I used molybdenum disulfide (MoS2) transmission electron microscopy (TEM) data at two magnification levels (500,000x and 200,000x) from my work to train a vision deep learning model.
+The goal was to identify the nanostructure of MoS2 using the FastAI dataloader and unet_learner functions.
+MoS2 under certain reaction conditions forms aligned vertical nanostructures as shown in the image below with an example marked in red.
 <br></br>
 <img src="/TEM_test_images/MoS2 example.png" alt="tem example of molybdenum disulfide/MoS2 marked in red"/>